 The healthcare industry is plagued with issues: accessibility, affordability, and evident lack of medical professionals working on overpacked schedules are taking the toll on the quality of medical services.
 On top of that, the world’s population is aging: by 2050, the number of people over 65 is set to reach 2.1 billion.
 In 30 years, the number of senior citizens will surpass the number of potential caregivers – a matter that sooner or later will have to be addressed.
-One of the main advantages of using IoT in healthcare is that its application helps to meet healthcare industry challenges and take the delivery of medical services to an entirely new level.
+One of the main benefits of using IoT in healthcare is that its application helps to meet healthcare industry challenges and take the delivery of medical services to an entirely new level.

-Benefits of IoT in Healthcare
+Benefits of Using IoT in Healthcare

 Healthcare IoT, is, in essence, the application of medical devices connected to the Internet for collecting, transmitting, and processing medical data.
 These devices range from consumer wristbands providing basic insights about the user’s heart rate and body temperature to dedicated sensors for collecting specific health metrics used for advanced disease monitoring and control.